 - Revista Español de Derecho Canónico

 - Rivista Internazionale de Diritto Comune – since 1990; with a bibliography of current publications

-- Annuarium Historiae Conciliorum – one can search the bibliography; useful links
+- Annuarium Historiae Conciliorum – one can search the bibliography online

 - Concilium Medii Aevi – since 1998; all issues are online, with regularly articles touching on medieval canon law